w3f/research/docs/polkadot/XCMP/index.md

 - ordered delivery - messages arrive in a definied order.

+Ordered and timely delivery of messages is not given in many applications such as some web applciatin or.
+This is because TCP/IP gives weaker guarantees about delivery and hence the web application eeds to deal with these issues.
+This involves having message acknowledgements and timeouts.
+To build atomic transactions on such a layer requires a lot of work.
+Polkadot's shared security allows us to get much stronger guarantees than TCP/IP does.
+While Cosmos allows the choice of havig ordered delivery, there are no guranatees that messages will arrive ever due lack of an general incentive model for this purpose.
-The trade off for these is that non-availability of XCMP messages can halt a parachain, so Polkadot needs to ensure that this never happens.
-We want all this while maintaining scalability, in that the relay chain should not be overwhelemed if 100 parachains send messages to 10,000 destinations in a single relay chain block.
+The trade off for Polkadot however is that non-availability of XCMP messages can halt a parachain, so Polkadot needs to ensure that this never happens.

+We want all these properties while maintaining scalability, in that the relay chain should not be overwhelemed if 100 parachains send messages to 10,000 destinations in a single relay chain block, which we discuss in the next sections.

 ## Authentication